Forrest Gump (novel): Plot

-He gains popularity as a football player, making the All State team.
+He gains popularity as a football player, making the All-State team.
 When Forrest is called to the principal's office, he meets noted university coach Bear Bryant, who asks if he'd considered playing college football.
-After high school, Forrest takes a test at a local army recruitment center, and is told he is "Temporarily Deferred."
+After high school, Forrest takes a test at a local army recruitment center and is told he is "Temporarily Deferred".

 Forrest and Jenny meet again at the University of Alabama and play together in a folk music band at the student union, covering songs by such singers as Joan Baez, Bob Dylan, and Peter, Paul and Mary.
 After one semester, Forrest flunks out of the university.
 He and his friend Bubba are drafted into the Army, but Bubba dies in the Vietnam War.
 Forrest is wounded and meets Lieutenant Dan, who has lost his legs, in the infirmary.
 Dan tells Forrest that he feels Forrest is destined for something great.

 While recuperating, Forrest develops a talent for ping pong, eventually playing in a tournament in China and inadvertently saving the life of Mao Tse-tung and meeting President Lyndon Johnson.
 He reconnects with Jenny and is arrested and institutionalized after a peace demonstration.
 When the doctors realize he has a talent for doing math in his head, he is recruited to be an astronaut for NASA.
-When 'Sue,' a male orangutan on the flight, wrecks the ship, they crash land in New Guinea and end up captives of a tribe of cannibals, whose chief teaches Forrest to play chess.
+When "Sue", a male orangutan on the flight, wrecks the ship, they crash land in New Guinea and end up captives of a tribe of cannibals, whose chief teaches Forrest to play chess.
 After returning to the US, Forrest meets President Richard Nixon and runs into Dan, who is now homeless.
-They travel to Indianapolis to look for Jenny, and find her working in a tire plant.
-Forrest begins working as a professional wrestler, fighting under the moniker 'The Dunce.'
+They travel to Indianapolis to look for Jenny and find her working in a tire plant.
+Forrest begins working as a professional wrestler, fighting as "The Dunce".
 When Dan hatches a plan to rip off Forrest's manager, Jenny leaves in disgust.
-Forrest, who dreams of starting a shrimp business like his friend Bubba wanted to, decides to head for Louisiana.
-Before he can go he meets a chess champion who realizes his talents and enters him into a competition.
+Forrest, who dreams of starting a shrimp business like his friend Bubba wanted to, decides to head for Bayou La Batre.
+Before he can go, he meets a chess champion who realizes his talents and enters him into a competition.
 This doesn't pan out, nor does working alongside Raquel Welch in a remake of The Creature From the Black Lagoon.

 Forrest and Sue eventually make it to Bubba's hometown, and with advice from Bubba's father, start a shrimping operation.
-This becomes so successful that he becomes a millionaire and manages to hire most of the people he'd previously encountered in his life to work for him.
+This becomes so successful that he becomes a millionaire and hires most of the people he'd previously encountered to work for him.
 He is roped into running for the U.S. Senate, but is forced to drop out when the media uncovers his checkered past.
-Eventually he and Sue move to Savannah, Georgia, where Forrest performs as a one man band.
-He finds Dan again, and runs into Jenny, who has a son, whom she reveals to be Forrest's.
-Forrest decides not to be a presence in his son's life, as Jenny is now married.
+Eventually, he and Sue move to Savannah, Georgia, where Forrest performs as a one-man band.
+He finds Dan again and runs into Jenny, who has a son, whom she reveals to be Forrest's.
+Forrest decides not to be present in his son's life, as Jenny is now married.
 He, Sue, and Dan move to New Orleans.